rezwang/machinelearningprojects/ReadMe.txt

 ########################## Unsupervised Learning #############################
 *- newsgroups_text_classification: A dataset of 18000 newsgroups posts on 20 topics (unsupervised)
-*- analyze_wikipedia_page_eigenvector: analyze the graph of links inside wikipedia articles to rank articles by relative importance according to this eigenvector centrality (Randomized SVM algorithm, power iteration method.
+*- analyze_wikipedia_page_eigenvector: analyze the graph of links inside wikipedia articles to rank articles by relative importance according to this eigenvector centrality (Randomized SVM algorithm, power iteration method).
 *- plot_color_quantization: Performs a pixel-wise Vector Quantization (VQ) of an image, reducing the number of colors from 96,615 unique colors to 64, while preserving the overall appearance quality (Unsupervised, Clustering, KMeans algorithm).
 *- plot_stock_market: Extracts the stock market structure from variations in historical quotes.
 The quantity that we use is the daily variation in quote price: quotes that are linked tend to cofluctuate during a day (Unsupervised learning)